Don O'Riordan: Republic of Ireland

 He captained the Republic of Ireland at under 15 and youth levels and played for three consecutive years for Ireland at youth level playing in the 1973 UEFA European Under-18 Football Championship and 1975 UEFA European Under-18 Football Championship.
-He was in the Republics senior squad four times but never managed to get onto the pitch and so failed to win a cap at senior level.
-He was reported later in his playing days that this was the biggest disappointment of his long career but when he was appointed Manager of the Republic of Ireland semi professional National Team while managing in Ireland he admitted that the appointment had made up for his disappointment as a player of never having played at senior level for his country.
+He was in the senior squad four times but never managed to get onto the pitch and so failed to win a cap at senior level.
+When he was appointed Manager of the Republic of Ireland semi professional National Team while managing in Ireland he said that the appointment had made up for his disappointment as a player of never having played at senior level for his country.

 He took charge of his country for a four-team tournament involving England, Scotland, Wales and the Republic that took place in the UK.
-Having beaten Scotland in their first game and England in their 2nd game Ireland lost to Wales in the final game and so lost the chance to be champions.
+Having defeated Scotland in their first game and England in their second game, Ireland lost to Wales in the final game and so lost the chance to be champions.
 The Irish were disappointed but they had performed very well when they ended England's long unbeaten run at this level during the tournament.
 O'Riordan's skills as a manager were recognised again later when he was working in Ireland when he was appointed Manager of the League of Ireland's under 21 Team.

 Managerial and coaching career

 Galway United

 In his first season in charge and despite his age (40) he did turn out on a few occasions for the Tribesmen.
 In his second season, he took Galway from the First Division into the Premier League.
 He had what was seen by the Galway fans as a very successful four years in charge of the club and as well as achieving promotion by reaching the semi-final of the FAI Cup twice and he sustained Galway's Premier League status for two seasons after their promotion before mutually agreeing to leave at the end of the 2000–01 season because of the financial difficulties encountered by the club.
-During his time in charge he was responsible for implementing a youth policy at United, which had no existed before his arrival.
-It reaped immediate rewards, as they were the first team from the West of Ireland to win a national cup at any juvenile level, in what was their first year of existence, when they defeated St Josephs of Dublin in the historic under 17 final, in Terryland Park.
+During his time in charge he was responsible for implementing a youth policy at United, which had not existed before his arrival.
+It reaped immediate rewards, as they became the first team from the West of Ireland to win a national cup at any juvenile level, in what was their first year of existence, when they defeated St Josephs of Dublin in the under 17 final, in Terryland Park.